What Are HEIC Files? The Simple, Technical Guide

 Feature HEIC JPEG

-Quality Comparable at lower sizes Good, but needs bigger files
+Quality Comparable at smaller sizes Good, but needs bigger files

 Compatibility Best on Apple devices; mixed elsewhere Universal